The Complicated Love Life of John of Gaunt

 180px-Vilem2Sicilie_smrt

-William II on his deathbed
+William II of Sicily on his deathbed

 Who knows how long Joanna would have remained imprisoned, if it had not been for her brother’s eagerness to go on Crusade?
 Having gained the English throne in 1189 Richard I – the Lionheart – had wasted no time in organising the Third Crusade and arrived at Messina in Sicily in September 1190.